stephenajulu/stephenajulu/README.md

 <h2 align="center">Hello there!
 My name is Stephen Ajulu. 👋🤓</h2>
 <p align="center">I'm a Front End Web Developer, Graphic Designer, Content Creator and I.T/Cybersecurity Consultant from Kenya.
 I'm currently pursuing my Bsc in IT while working on my company and other projects.
-I currently passionate about JAMstack, PWAs, Headless CMS, Nocode(the irony), Sustainability, Neural Nets, Hugo, S.E.O, Web Performance, Blogging/Vlogging/"Podgging"/Logging, Solving world problems, World Domination and Automation.
+I'm currently passionate about JAMstack, PWAs, Headless CMS, Nocode(the irony), Sustainability, Neural Nets, Hugo, S.E.O, Web Performance, Blogging/Vlogging/"Podgging"/Logging, Solving world problems, World Domination and Automation.
-When I'm not developing and building things, you can find me watching things on youtube, writing articles, watching anime, daydreaming or on my laptop gaming.
-But most of my days are spent working on projects, listening to LoFi/ChillHop/RainyJazz, Studying or watching anime</p>
+When I'm not developing and building things, you can find me watching things on YouTube, writing articles, watching anime, daydreaming or on my laptop gaming.
+But most of my days are spent working on projects, listening to LoFi/ChillHop/RainyJazz, studying or watching anime</p>

 <hr>

 <h4 align="center"> Interested in Collaborating or Donating/Sponsoring My Projects?
-Click <a href="https://github.com/stephenajulu/stephenajulu/blob/master/PROJECTS.md">here</a> </h3>
+Click <a href="https://github.com/stephenajulu/stephenajulu/blob/master/PROJECTS.md">here</a> </h4>
-<h3 align="center">💼💻 What & Where i am currently working at/on/as</h3>
+<h3 align="center">💼💻 What & Where I am currently working at/on/as</h3>
 <p align="center">
 <a href="https://owlsectechnologies.co.ke">OwlSec Technologies: Founder and Consultant 💼</a><br>
 <a href="https://thenoesis11.netlify.com">The Noesis: Chief Editor, Developer and Founder ✒</a><br>